SU-CHF/harmonise-finscope/docs/workflow.md

 - Reads the mappings and weight configuration (`mappings/year_weights.csv`)
 - Loads each survey wave from `DATA_PATH`
 - Produces both wide (`finscope_harmonised.csv`) and long (`finscope_harmonised_long.csv`) outputs under `outputs/`
+- Regenerates the homepage summary JSON used by the documentation chart

 ## 5. Inspect the result